El Reencuentro season 1: Format

-Gran Hermano: El Reencuentro takes place a week after the end of Gran Hermano 11, therefore the house of this season is the same that the used to the Gran Hermano 11 with the name of Spy House or "Ecological House".
+Gran Hermano: El Reencuentro takes place a week after the end of Gran Hermano 11; therefore the house of this season is the same used for Gran Hermano 11 with the name of Spy House or "Ecological House".
 The production and the studio have not experienced any change.

-Initially, to the contest had to be played by old contestants of Gran Hermano.
-The contestants need to had conflicts or "pending accounts" with somebody of their respective editions to take part in All-Stars season.
-Then the show presents a new mechanical: work in the couple.
+Initially, the contest had to be played by old contestants of Gran Hermano.
+The contestants need to have had conflicts or "pending accounts" with somebody of their respective editions to take part in All-Stars season.
+Then the show presents a new mechanic: work in the couple.
 In addition, there will be no nomination: the public will save 3 couples on the official website of Telecinco.
 These 3 couples will choose which couple to evict.

 Housemates

 Two days after the premiere, Nacho and Desireé walked for health problems of their son.
 To replace the couple, and with the purpose to extend the duration of the contest, two new couples entered the game: Pepe and Raquel and Inma and Beatriz, all from Gran Hermano 7.

 A week after the premiere, Arturo was ejected from the show for aggressive behaviors to his partner Indhira.
 The program gave Indhira the opportunity to continue on the show with a new partner or to abandon the show, in 24 hours.
 After thinking about it the girl decided to walk with the fear of having to suffer from her housemates.

 Two weeks after the premiere, Bea was ejected for aggressive behaviors towards Melania.
 Nicky continued on the show only until the Gala show, after he received his new partner Cristal.
 Nicky and Cristal were evicted during the Gala show.

-During week 4's Gala show, Melania and Piero made their decision to walked from the show.
+During week 4's Gala show, Melania and Piero made their decision to walk from the show.
 Jorge Berrocal and María José Galera, from Gran Hermano 1 entered the house.
 In the same Gala show, Amor and the Andalla were ejected.

-On 11 March, María José decides to leave for the problem of his kidney.
+On 11 March, María José decided to leave over a kidney-related problem.
 Jorge partnered with Silvia.